Tough c interview questions

 Now read it following manner:

-ptr is pointer to function which parameter is int type data and return type is pointer to function which first parameter is pointer to pointer of double data type and second parameter is char type data type and return type is pointer to double data type.
+ptr is a pointer to a function that takes an int type parameter and returns a pointer to a function.
+This inner function has two parameters: the first is a pointer to a pointer of double data type, and the second is a char type data.
+The return type of this inner function is a pointer to double data type.

 (6) How to read following pointer?